 Section 17 Structures and Offices

-(1) In order to fulfil its task, the congregation is responsible for establishing and staffing structures and offices, especially the pastor's post, and it shall ensure that all necessary services are performed.
-In multi-lingual congregations due consideration is to be given to the mother tongue of members.
+(1) In order to fulfil its task, the congregation is responsible for establishing and staffing structures and offices, especially the Pastor's post, and it shall ensure that all necessary services are performed.
+In multi-lingual congregations, due consideration is to be given to the mother tongue of members.
 It shall provide for the appointment of the clergy and suitable accommodation and remuneration for them in accordance with the relevant Church Regulations.

-(2) It shall provide the necessary Church buildings and other facilities.
+(2) It shall provide the necessary church buildings and other facilities.

 (3) The congregation shall use the resources entrusted to it conscientiously and solely for the fulfilment of its task.
-Bearing in mind its membership of the whole Church it shall also contribute to the best of its ability to the fulfilment of general church tasks and to relieving the needs in other congregations.
+Bearing in mind its membership of the whole Church it shall also contribute to the best of its ability to the fulfilment of general Church tasks and to relieving the needs in other congregations.

 Section 18 Congregation own Affairs